 - When the score is tied at the end of the 2nd half, the referee will instruct each team to return to their team benches for a 1-minute rest period and to confer with their coaches. - Officials will conduct a coin flip with coaches, with the winner of the coin flip having first choice among these three items: 1) To play offense first; 2) To play defense first; 3) To choose which end of the field on which the overtimes will be played.
 The other coach will choose from the remaining choices.
-Example: If first coach chooses to play defense first, the other coach chooses end of field. - Once an end of the field is determined, all overtimes will be played on that end. - Each team will get one timeout per overtime with no timeouts carrying over from the second half to the overtime, or from overtime to overtime. - To start the overtime, the offense will put the ball in play, first and goal on the defensive team's 20-yard line (20 yards to go for a touchdown).
-That series of downs ends if the offensive team scores or if the defensive team intercepts a pass or catches a non-grounded fumble. - After a score or failure to score by the offense, the opposing team gets a series on offense in the same manner. - If there is a score by either team, said team will try for the point with these parameters: - For first or second overtime, team has choice of going for one point or trying for two.
-The same restrictions apply as in the regular game, regarding where the ball is put in play (5-yard line or 12-yard line) and if the try can be a run or pass. - o Beginning with the third overtime, all extra points must be 2-point tries. - There is no try for extra point if the outcome of the game has already been determined.
+Example: If first coach chooses to play defense first, the other coach chooses end of field. - There are no time-outs in the overtime periods. - Once an end of the field is determined, all overtimes will be played on that end.
+To start the 1st and 2nd overtime, the offense will put the ball in play, first and goal on the defensive team's 20-yard line (20 yards to go for a touchdown).
+That series of downs ends if the offensive team scores or if the defensive team intercepts a pass or catches a non-grounded fumble. - After a score or failure to score by the offense, the opposing team gets a series on offense in the same manner. - If the score remains tied after the first overtime, teams will alternate who plays offense first for al succeeding overtimes.